microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/educationschool-delete-users.md

-# Remove educationUser from an educationSchool
+---title: "Remove educationUser from an educationSchool"description: "Delete a user from a school."---# Remove educationUser from an educationSchool

 Delete a user from a school.